astroywg/ultimate-rock-paper-scissors-player/README.md

   - This is a train/test pipeline for classifying 3-second videos in the `dataset/Paper`, `dataset/Rock`, `dataset/Scissors` folders with 3D CNN.
 This was a proof-of-concept for testing if 3D CNNs can recognize motions.
 - `models/simple_classify.py`
   - This file contains the models we used.
+- `notebooks/*`
+  - These files are Colab notebooks that we actually used for finding the hand shapes and training the model.
+- `requirements.txt`
+  - This is the result of `pip freeze` in a development machine.

 ## Directory structure